Heard the term “Cloud Computing” and don’t know what it is? Read on for the lowdown.

 What is Cloud Computing?

 The “Cloud” is the internet world.
 If it exists in digital format, somewhere offsite from where you are, then it exists in the cloud.
-The best way to explain this is with some examples out of your everyday office life.
+The best way to explain this is with the Cloud Computing Certification.

 When you type an email and send it to a colleague or boss, that email is sent through the cloud.
 It leaves your computer and travels through the internet to another user.
 We can best think of the internet as a digital workspace.